virginrobotics/bottomupdecoder_esim_ngspice/README.md

 <h3> A 4:16 Decoder </h3>

-A 4:16 decoder has the following truth table
+A 4:16 decoder has the following truth table , as referenced from NI Labs [here](https://zone.ni.com/reference/en-XX/help/375482B-01/multisim/4514/)

 ![](images/decodertruthtabloid.png)

+Here's how an implementation using 2:4 decoders looks like.
+Image courtesy